codestorm1/vintage_cell/notes.md

 > Tested phone inside MonoPhone, built by Intel Mac.
 Modem wasn't responding, going back to ARM mac.
 > Some code hadn't been checked in, maybe issue was repo being out of date.

-√ fona_modem: detect call and let client know
+Sat May 25, 2024
+> Got accepted to ElixirConf!
+> Latest 3D print of case looks good to go

 ## Get this thing ready for presentation!

 ### Vintage phone

-- Add charger for WaveShare - just use an add-on board

 Code:
+* make use of D6 pin to turn modem on and off
 * get the volume up - check out the modem's WaveSahre wiki
 * dialing detection is off, fix it - (maybe only when not pausing between digits?)

 Physical:
-* Fit bell and battery
-* Wire and fit everything into MonoPhone

 Bonus:
-* Make the cord work as a USB charger
 * Add timeouts in state machine
 * Get dial tone and network busy sounds to play
 * Turn fona_modem into AT modem.
 Move any params to init method, not config
 * put state into structs
 * support serial port incoming call detection (the Hat B version has no RI pin)

+√ Wire and fit everything into MonoPhone
+√ fona_modem: detect call and let client know
+√ Fit bell and battery
+√ Make the cord work as a USB charger
-√ Design and print bigger case to hold waveshare
+√ Add charger for WaveShare - just use an add-on board √ Design and print bigger case to hold waveshare
 √ build bell-ringer into a proper PCB
 √ Waveshare doesn't make a ringing noise for incoming calls - ring bell.